 Resort Scuba Dives are a great way to be part of the Reef

-If you are not a certified dive but would like to give it a go a resort scuba dive may just be what you are looking for
+If you are not a certified diver and would like to give scuba diving a go a resort scuba dive may be what you are looking for

-Believe it or not its easy and there is so much to see that before you know it your scuba diving and have completely forgotten that you are breathing underwater.
+Believe it or not, scuba diving is easy, with so much to see before you know you have forgotten that you are breathing underwater.

-On Reef Encounter we offer a free scuba dive demonstration, where a client gets suited up in the scuba dive equipment and we take them underwater to see if they feel comfortable if they do they can choose to partake in a resort scuba dive.
+Clients are dressed in scuba diving equipment and taken underwater to see if they feel comfortable if they do, they can choose to partake in a resort scuba dive.

-The Great Barrier Reef is the perfect place to get comfortable as there is so much to see it is very easy to forget about the scuba equipment and breath normally.
+The Great Barrier Reef is the perfect place to get comfortable as there is so much to see it is effortless to forget about the scuba equipment and breath normally.

-Many of the Australian dive liveaboards have a number of guest take the program, because they do not want to pass up the chance to dive the Great Barrier Reef.
+Many of the Australian dive liveaboards have several guests take the program because they do not want to pass up the chance to dive the Great Barrier Reef.